haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

 The installation and configuration setups are being described at the end, if you want to take a look at it, go here `Setup Vim from Scratch`_.

-    **Update July-30-2013**:
+    Update July-30-2013:-

     Serbo-Croation Translation Available!

     Anja Skrba gratiously offered to translate this article to Serbo-Croation!
     You can read the translation here: http://science.webhostinggeeks.com/vim-kao-vas-ide Thank you Anja Skrba.

 The basic Vim or Vi installation comes with most of the Gnu/Linux machines are more than enough for good productive works.
 And Vim has plugin structure, so we